Policy and campaigns: Northern Ireland

 Voice Box is Northern Ireland’s national joke competition designed to raise awareness among children of the fun and importance of communication.

-RCSLT NI has teamed up with the Northern Ireland Assembly for the fourth year to bring the Voice Box Awards to Stormont.
-2016 was the most successful Voice Box Awards so far with more than 1,500 school pupils taking part.
+Voice Box 2016 was the most successful Voice Box Awards so far with more than 1,500 school pupils taking part.
 The live grand final was hosted by the speaker of the Northern Ireland Assembly on 7 March 2016.
-All entries from 2016 are included in the Voice Box 2016 Joke Book and read this year’s entries.
+All entries from 2016 are included in the Voice Box joke book.

 - RCSLT MLA briefing (March 2013)